454 (rapper)

 Willie Wilson (born July 25, 1996), also known as 454, is an American rapper and record producer.
 Born in Florida, he is known for his distinctive psychedelic rap and plugg sound.
-He has released three mixtapes and also provided production on songs by Denzel Curry, Freddie Gibbs, Zelooperz, and Tony Shhnow.
+He has released three mixtapes and also provided production on songs by Denzel Curry, Freddie Gibbs, Zelooperz, Playboi Carti, and Tony Shhnow.

 Early life

 Willie Wilson was born in Florida on July 25, 1996.
 His sister is also a rapper, going by the alias Pig the Gemini.
 454's family moved to Longwood in 2007.
 His father, who had been in prison for six years from 1997 to 2003, was shot in 2008 and 2009, dying from the latter.
 His family then moved all over Florida, to Tampa and Orlando.

 Career

 454 began to create beats at his home and rapped over them with his sister and cousin for fun.
-His alias, 454, comes from the 454 model of Chevrolet big-block engine and is a tribute to his father, who has a passion for cars.
-He and his girlfriend later moved to New York City in 2018 and he got a job at the Alife Rivington Club shoe store.
+His alias, 454, comes from the 454 model of Chevrolet big-block engine and is a tribute to his father, who had a passion for cars.
+He and his girlfriend later moved to New York City in 2018, and he got a job at the Alife Rivington Club shoe store.
 The fast pace of the city allowed him to get into music again, uploading music to his friend Tommy Bohn's SoundCloud under the names Sqvxlls and Lil 454.
 One of his songs, "Late Night", went viral and encouraged him to create a full project.
 During the COVID-19 pandemic, 454 was able to drive back down to his native Florida and complete his first mixtape, 4 Real, which was released on March 16, 2021.

 454 received even more attention in that year when his music was used as the soundtrack for Frank Ocean's luxury company Homer.
 He also collaborated with Denzel Curry on his 2022 album Melt My Eyez See Your Future and accompanied Aminé as an opening act for his The Best Tour Ever Tour.
 454's second mixtape, Fast Trax 3, was released on October 26, 2022.
 He opened for Mike's Ipari Park Tour in 2023.
 On July 12, 2023, 454 released a collaborative extended play with Surf Gang, Fast 5.
 His third mixtape, Casts of a Dreamer, was released on October 2, 2024.